 “You will find, as you look back on your life, that the moments that stand out are the moments when you have done things for others.” ~ Henry Drummond

 - Morale – Charlotte Eye, Ear, Nose & Throat Associates (CEENTA), a 64-physician group in Charlotte, N.C. formed CEENTA Cares run by the company’s 500 employees emphasizing charitable giving.
 Second Harvest Food Bank and Habitat for Humanity have been two of their recent projects.
 Amazing bonus – the company has discovered a well-spring of camaraderie and common purpose.
-Working together for a good cause outside of employment obligations provides your company with an unique opportunity for bonding and good will.
+Working together for a good cause outside of employment obligations provides your company with a unique opportunity for bonding and goodwill.